 • Educational institution

-4. Start building out your new LinkedIn Company Page!
+8. Start building out your new LinkedIn business page!

-(Note: LinkedIn Company Page creation is currently only available in the desktop view.)
+(Note: While you can edit your LinkedIn business page using the mobile app, page creation is currently only available in the desktop view.)

-Complete pages get 30% more views than those with missing or inaccurate information, so taking the extra minute to set up your LinkedIn Company Page to its fullest extent will pay off later!
+Complete pages get 30% more views than those with missing or inaccurate information, so taking the extra minute to set up your LinkedIn business page to its fullest extent will pay off later!

 linkedin company page - checklist example

 Taking the plunge to get the set-up steps out of the way can often be the most challenging part of local marketing.
-Now comes the fun part—here are a few ways to make your new LinkedIn Company Page shine:
+Now comes the fun part—here are a few ways to make your new LinkedIn business page shine:

 1. Set your goals